sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 >- Export scales/ offsets are individual for every Tool
 >- A SubTool of `2 units` with a `export scale of 0/1` will import into Blender as `2m`
 >- A SubTool of `2 units` with a `export scale of 3` will import into Blender as `6m`
->- Y `Offset of 1` will place the characters feet perfectly on the world origin in Blender and `-1` will make the head be under the world origin (this is not influenced by the export scale or SubTool units amount)
+>- Y `Offset of 1` will place the characters feet perfectly on the world origin in Blender and `-1` will make the head be under the world origin (this isn't influenced by the export scale or SubTool units amount)
 >- Always make sure X and Z offset is `0`

 >[!example]- More about ZBrush's units/ scale system (videos)
+><div style="text-align: center;">
 >
-><br>
 ><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4D6vkeCy6rg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 ><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/n2xPrwI9o1U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 >